-The Best Potty Training Chairs of 2019
+The Best Potty Training Chairs of 2021

 Despite its size, the Munchkin has no features that might excite your child.
 An added bonus could be the Arm & Hammer tablet that is inserted into the underside of the lid for odor absorption.
 In my testing, I found that the smell was actually more overpowering than absorbing.
 It could work well if the potty is used in a household where the adult only empties the bowl after a couple of uses, but I cleaned up with each use, so I never needed the odor absorption.

-The potty does have the extra perk of being a piece you can buy and use for potentially all of your potty training years, but it’s also the most expensive on the list.
+The potty does have the extra perk of being a piece you can buy and use for potentially all of your potty training years, but it didn't otherwise stand out among chairs we tested.

+Summer Infant's grown-up toilet lookalike is, arguably, even more realistic than Nuby's My Real Potty, with a seat that lifts up to reveal the removable bowl underneath and a silver handle that invokes the flushing sound.
+However, its detachable splash guard—while large—was more of a distraction than a boon to our test subjects, who wanted to take it off and play with it.

+In addition, when it came to cleaning, the My Size Potty required much more effort than other seats we tested.
+The seat itself wasn’t removable, so after removing, dumping and cleaning the bowl, I had to then get a soapy cloth or diaper wipe and use it to clean the seat while it was still attached to the rest of the potty.
+This was cumbersome and required more effort than it was worth, especially when compared with the simpler design of Nuby's toilet lookalike.

 My daughter, like many young females, is attracted to anything that’s pink, and Minnie Mouse’s presence on this 3-in-1—complete with a gloved hand that, when pulled, prompted the potty to say “Hip, Hip Hooray!”—was icing on the cake.
 So yes, my daughter liked this potty a lot, and as parents everywhere know, when the kid is happy, they are 100 percent more likely to do something you want them to do.
 That includes potty training.